h-hiram/Task-Management-App/README.md

 http://localhost:8080
 ```

-## Mobile Installation Instructions

-To run the app on a mobile device:

-1. Transfer the project to your GitHub repository using the "Export to GitHub" button
 2. Git pull the project from your own GitHub repository
 3. Run `npm install` to install all dependencies
 4. Add iOS and/or Android platforms: